AaEll/slim-python/README.md

 ## Requirements

-``slim-python`` was developed using Python 2.7.11 and CPLEX 12.6.2.
+``slim-python2`` was developed using Python 2.7.11 and CPLEX 12.6.2.
 It may work with other versions of Python and/or CPLEX, but this has not been tested and will not be supported in future releases.

-### CPLEX

-*CPLEX* is cross-platform commercial optimization tool that can be called from Python.
-It is freely available to students and faculty members at accredited institutions as part of the IBM Academic Initiative.
-To get CPLEX:

-1. Join the [IBM Academic Initiative](http://www-304.ibm.com/ibm/university/academic/pub/page/mem_join).
-Note that it may take up to a week to obtain approval.
-2. Download *IBM ILOG CPLEX Optimization Studio V12.6.1* (or higher) from the [software catalog](https://www-304.ibm.com/ibm/university/academic/member/softwaredownload)
-3. Install the file on your computer.
-Note mac/unix users will [need to install a .bin file](http://www-01.ibm.com/support/docview.wss?uid=swg21444285).
-4. Setup the CPLEX Python modules [as described here here](http://www.ibm.com/support/knowledgecenter/SSSA5P_12.6.3/ilog.odms.cplex.help/CPLEX/GettingStarted/topics/set_up/Python_setup.html).

-Please check the [CPLEX user manual](http://www-01.ibm.com/support/knowledgecenter/SSSA5P/welcome) or the [CPLEX forums](https://www.ibm.com/developerworks/community/forums/html/forum?id=11111111-0000-0000-0000-000000002059) if you have problems installing CPLEX.
+``slim-python3`` was developed using Python 3.7.3 and ortools.

 ## Citation